Immaculate-Barasa/LOAN_-APPROVAL_ANALYSIS_USING_PYTHON/README.md

 - Loan status.

 ## Business Questions
-To guide the investigation, the analysis focused on answering the following core business questions:
+To guide the investigation, the analysis focused on answering the following questions:

 1. What is the typical loan size requested by the client base, and how is the demand distributed?